Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Now that I'm thinking about it a little bit more.

-And I guess it was just a way for my body to start producing these, these hormones, these, these receptors naturally, because they had just been so fried they were getting it from an external stimulus and not internally.
+And I guess it was just a way for my body to start producing these hormones, these receptors naturally, because they had just been so fried, they were getting it from an external stimulus and not internally.

-And then it finally happened and then the dream started to recur and the sleep started to prove significantly.
+And then it finally happened, and then the dream started to reoccur and the sleep started to improve significantly.

 Like there was no rhyme or reason to the thoughts that were happening that kept me up at night.